Southwest

 Fuel Up and Prepare for Adventure

 Start your day off right with a hearty breakfast at the Red Rock Café.
 This local favorite offers a wide range of breakfast options, from classic eggs and bacon to their signature huevos rancheros.
-Make sure to fuel up as you have an action-packed day ahead.

 After breakfast, go to Airport Mesa for a truly unique Sedona experience.
 This moderately easy hike will take you to one of Sedona’s famous vortexes, where swirling energy centers are believed to possess healing and spiritual properties.
-These vortexes have become renowned worldwide, attracting travelers seeking personal growth, self-reflection, and a deeper connection to nature.

-The hike up to Airport Mesa is relatively short, at about 2 miles round trip, with a well-maintained trail leading you to the vortex site.
-As you make your way up, take in the panoramic views of the city and surrounding red rocks, which are especially stunning during the golden hours of sunrise and sunset.
+As you make your way up, take in the panoramic views of the city and surrounding red rocks, which are especially stunning during the golden hours of sunrise and sunset!
+Those are my preferred times to be here.

 The Airport Mesa vortex is considered an “upflow” vortex, meaning it is said to enhance feelings of inspiration, rejuvenation, and spiritual awakening.
 Once you reach the vortex site, take some time to quiet your mind and connect with the energy of this sacred space.